BLOG - Post your comments here

 According to an article by the Colorado Environmental Coalition,

-on pristine agricultural lands, which do not cost more than the average site to develop.
-In fact, they often
+building on pristine agricultural lands, which do not cost more than the average site to develop.
+In

 From: Daryle Klassen [mailto:coloklas@msn.com]